PabloBrewster/TEL/README.md

 # Transform - Extract - Load
 This was a basic exercise in DevOps and Data Engineering, to deploy and execute a new application in Azure using Terraform and PowerShell.
-It generates, reads and transforms synthetic data from a newly built SQL Azure DB source and synchronizes the changes to a CosmosDB NoSQL sink using Data Factory
+It generates, reads and transforms synthetic data in a newly commissioned SQL Azure DB source and synchronizes the changes to a CosmosDB NoSQL sink using Data Factory.

 Requirements
  - Source Database: Deploys a new Azure SQL DB instance and a synthetic OLTP workload database application https://github.com/PabloBrewster/CellularAutomation.